-Flexibility is an important part of rehabilitation and general conditioning, although it is often overlooked by many.
-A person will gain many benefits from maintaining good flexibility, including reducing the risk of injury, reducing pain levels, improving posture and balance, greater strength, better physical performance, and a better mood.
-Strength training is a form of exercise in which resistance is used to induce muscle contraction.
+People who tend to be more “bulky” generally have reduced ROM, and injured muscles and connective tissues can thicken, reducing elasticity and flexibility.
+Fortunately, flexibility can be improved through stretching exercises.
+Flexibility is an important part of rehabilitation and general conditioning, yet it is often overlooked.
+There are many benefits to maintaining good flexibility, including reducing the risk of injury, reducing pain levels, improving posture and balance, greater strength, better physical performance, and a better mood.
+Strength training is another important component of rehabilitation.
+This type of exercise involves using resistance to induce muscle contraction.